ohiofi/game-design-curriculum/README.md

 Prisoner's Dilemma in [Trivia Murder Party](https://jackboxgames.fandom.com/wiki/Trivia_Murder_Party) by Jackbox.
 A pile of money is in the middle of the floor.
 The player can choose to take it or not.
 If nobody takes the money, nobody dies.
 If anyone takes the money, everyone who didn’t will die.
 Players that take the money split $2000.
 If everyone takes the money, everyone dies. https://drive.google.com/open?id=1uHGm9jZqNHmXKu6Suk2njpYBVKolKqIU

+TRY IT >>> The Evolution of Trust (The Prisoner's Dilemma) by Nicky Case https://ncase.me/trust/

 The Prisoner's Dilemma - The Game Theory of Decision-Making by Extra Credits https://www.youtube.com/watch?v=K5TRstDfQDg